-With a lengthy history of designing high-quality technical gear, Mammut knows how to keep things light and functional.
-The Mammut Alvier Jacket is no exception with a three-layer fabric construction, you can expect it to repel water perfectly throughout its lifetime.
+The Mammut Alvier Jacket is an exceptional piece of outerwear with three-layer fabric construction, you can expect it to repel water perfectly throughout its lifetime.

 I first used this Mammut Alive Jacket at Kirkwood during one of the heavy and wet storms that the Sierras are known for.
 With sheets of heavy sleet coming down at the parking lot and iced over slush covering the chairlifts, this jacket’s water repellency was put to the test and passed with flying colors.
 Sporting GORE C-KNIT technology, and very well sealed zippers, I never felt any dampness inside water always beaded and without soaking in.

 The fabric is slightly stretchy and the fit of this jacket was ideal for my frame, 5’11” and 160 lbs. previously have not used much GORE-TEX gear as I value breathability equally to water-proofing, but this material seemed to breathe very well compared to what I have used in the past.
 I did some boot-packing while wearing this jacket a few hundred meters uphill and felt perfectly comfortable at a moderate pace without needing to ditch any layers.
 The jacket lacks a soft fabric zipper cover in the front of the face, but by eliminating any absorbent fabric, this jacket manages to dry out almost immediately after taking it out of wet weather.